 setprop persist.sys.locale fr-CA;stop;sleep 5;start

-This will cause the emulator to restart.
-(It will look like a full reboot, but it is not.)
-Once the Home screen appears again, re-launch your application, and the application launches with the new locale.
+This causes the emulator to restart.
+(It looks like a full reboot, but it isn't.)
+Once the Home screen appears again, re-launch your app, and the app launches with the new locale.

 Testing for Default Resources

-Here's how to test whether an application includes every string resource that it needs:
+Here's how to test whether an app includes every string resource that it needs:

-- Set the emulator or device to a language that your application does not
+- Set the emulator or device to a language that your app does not

 support.
-For example, if the application has French strings in
+For example, if the app has French strings in

 res/values-fr/but does not have any Spanish strings in

 res/values-es/, then set the emulator's locale to Spanish.
-(You can use the Custom Locale application to set the emulator to an unsupported locale.)
+(You can use the Custom Locale app to set the emulator to an unsupported locale.)

-- If the application shows an error message and a Force Close button, it might
+- If the app shows an error message and a Force Close button, it might

-be looking for a string that is not available.
+be looking for a string that isn't available.
 Make sure that your

-res/values/strings.xmlfile includes a definition for every string that the application uses.
+res/values/strings.xmlfile includes a definition for every string that the app uses.

-configurations.
-For example, if the application has a layout file called
+example, if the app has a layout file called

 res/layout-land/main.xml but does not contain a file called